ajpgarner/moment/README.md

 `make_symmetric`: Makes a symbolic matrix symmetric, by inferring equality constraints and applying them.

+`probability_table`: Calculates the coefficients of all implied outcomes from the moment matrix.

 `release`: Frees the internally-stored object at the supplied key.

 `version`: Returns the version of this software.